lgpang/jeteloss/README.md

 ## Citation

-If you have used this package to produce presentation/publications, please cite the following two papers, from where one can find the detailed information of the underlying physics.
+If you have used this package to produce results for presentation/publications, please cite the following two papers, from where one can find the detailed information of the underlying physics.